 Thinking about upgrading or buying a Cricut Maker?
 I’m sharing the top 5 Cricut Maker Questions, Answered from a seasoned Cricut crafter!

 In my opinion the Cricut Maker is by far the best Cricut machine they’ve ever released.
 I’ve been crafting with Cricut since 2007 and have watched the evolution of the company and how they have embraced technology over the years.
+I’m here to answer the top Cricut Maker Questions you might have!

 I love the versatility of this machine.
 The biggest reason why I upgraded to the Cricut Maker when it first launched in 2017 was because it could cut fabric!
 I love to sew, and love the fact that Cricut provides hundreds of sewing tutorials.
 Even better, the machine cuts the fabric for you.
 If you love to sew I invite you to read my Top 5 Cricut Maker Sewing Questions, Answered!